-(o) Exploration tax credits
+(o) Mining exploration program and tax credits

-The Company may qualify for certain exploration tax credits based on qualifying expenditures incurred.
-Such tax credits are recorded when the amounts involved, and the collection thereof, are considered to be reasonably determinable.
+The Company may qualify for certain government assistance on mining exploration program and tax credits based on qualifying expenditures incurred.
+Such credits are recorded when the amounts involved, and the collection thereof, are considered to be reasonably determinable.
 These amounts offset the deferred costs to which they relate or are included in operations if such costs have been expensed.